ray-project/ray/doc/source/tune/key-concepts.rst

 For instance, in our ``trainable`` example minimizing a function in a training loop, we used ``tune.report()``.
 This reported `incremental` results, given a hyperparameter configuration selected by a search algorithm.
 Based on these reported results, a Tune scheduler can decide whether to stop the trial early or not.
+If you don't specify a scheduler, Tune will use a first-in-first-out (FIFO) scheduler by default, which simply passes through the trials selected by your search algorithm in the order they were picked.

 In short, schedulers can stop, pause, or tweak the hyperparameters of running trials, potentially making your hyperparameter tuning process much faster.